How to Visit Garni Temple and Symphony of Stones by Bus

 Taking the Yerevan to Garni Bus

 To get to Gai Bus Station from the city center, grab bus #63 (100 AMD/0.25$) and get off at Gai Avenue.
-You will find the buses idling between two small patches of a park.
+You will find the 266/284 buses idling between two small patches of a park.

-Only these two buses (266 and 284) use this station and both go to Garni.
-The timetable on the official site shows 3 buses departing at 11:11, 12:11, and 12:59.
+Only these two buses (266 and 284) use this station and both go to Garni so it’s hard to get lost or confused.
+The timetable on the official site shows 3 departures at 11:11, 12:11, and 12:59.

 However, one bus for sure goes at 10 AM as this is the one I took.
 It goes all the way to the village of Goght (250AMD/0.65$).
 Go to the terminus at Goght if you want to visit Geghard Monastery.
+Afterwards, you can backtrack and visit the Symphony of Stones and finally Garni Temple.

-If you only want to visit Garni Temple, get off at Garni.
+If you want to visit only Garni Temple, get off at Garni.

 Which one to visit first: Garni Temple or the Symphony of Stones?

 One reason you might want to visit the Symphony of Stones first if you’re alone is that there’s a secret back entrance to the Garni Temple site from a pathway that starts down at the Symphony of Stones’s gorge.
+This allows you to skip the entrance fee, which for foreigners is double the locals’ rate – I hate these.

 I visited the Symphony of Stones first because I came from Geghard Monastery and it is closer.
-Since I hitchhiked, I just asked to be dropped off closer to the entrance and walked the rest.

 Symphony of Stones